phughk/phughk.github.io/_posts/2023-04-29-surrealdb-scalability.md

 ```

 As with any database, using indexes introduces a tradeoff.
-You are choosing to increase the create and update latency to improve read speed in other queries.
+You are increasing the Create and Update latency to improve read speed in other queries.
 A benefit of having secondary tables is that you can delay that computation or batch the updates to it.

 # Data locality
 When users want data locality, they tend to have one of two things in mind: region affinity or edge storage.

-Region affinity is when data that tends to be accessed in a specific region is stored in that region.
+We want to store data in a region where users will likely access it.
+We call this region affinity.
-For example you would want to store your European users in your European region.
+For example, you would like to keep your European users in your European region.
-This is possible in SurrealDB with TiKV.
+Region affinity is possible in SurrealDB with TiKV.
 Even though TiKV balances partitions automatically, it will be possible with SurrealDB Cloud to allocate partitions to preferred regions.

 ![Region Affinity](/assets/diagrams/Region-Affinity.svg "Region Affinity")

 Edge storage is slightly different.
-The idea behind edge storage is that instead of storing data in a data centre, you store it locally on the client.
+The idea behind edge storage is to hold data locally on the client instead of in a data centre.
-This is quite problematic, because it means that this data is far away from the rest of your data.
+Edge is problematic because it means this data is far from the rest of your data centre.
-That means it would introduce a lot of latency and dependency on it being available, in an ACID OLTP system.
+That means it would introduce a lot of latency and dependency on its availability in an ACID OLTP system.
-Due to the way SurrealDB works for 1.0, edge storage is not possible currently.
+Due to the way SurrealDB works for 1.0, edge storage is currently unsupported.

 ![Edge](/assets/diagrams/Edge.svg "Edge")

 # Fault tolerance
 When a system is fault-tolerant, it can handle network failures, hard drive failures, client failures, internal errors, etc.
-Any failure can be handled except Byzantine failures when a cluster member provides false information.
+Any failure can be handled except Byzantine Failures when a cluster member provides false information.

 The multi-raft consensus algorithm in TiKV provides distributed fault tolerance.
-This algorithm means that to tolerate n failures (where n can be a computer failure, a rack failure, a network failure, or data centre/region failure), you need 2n+1 copies of it.
+This algorithm means that to tolerate n failures (where n can be a computer, rack, network, or data centre/region failure), you need 2n+1 copies of it.

-For example, to tolerate two datacentres going down, you need to be deployed in 2n+1 = 2 * (2 datacentres) +1 = 5 datacentres.
+For example, to tolerate two datacentres going down, you must be deployed in `2n + 1 = 2 * (2 datacentres) + 1 = 5` datacentres.

-Single node fault tolerance (such as power going out, or transactions being terminated mid-way) is handled with the write-ahead log.
+Single-node fault tolerance (such as power going out, or transactions being terminated mid-way) is handled with the write-ahead log.
-The idea is that when we commit a transaction, RocksDB first writes to the write-ahead log file before a response is sent back to the client confirming it was successful.
+The idea is that when we commit a transaction, RocksDB first writes to the write-ahead log file before a response is sent back to the client, confirming it was successful.
-This means that if something fails, it can be replayed by reading the latest correct snapshot of the database memory, and applying un-flushed transactions from the write-ahead log.
+If something fails, it can be replayed by reading the latest correct snapshot of the database memory and applying un-flushed transactions from the write-ahead log.

 ## Conclusion
 As you can see, SurrealDB is already performant and ready for production usage.
 We intend to improve all the functionality, but the capabilities are already available today.
 Explaining the details behind this will reassure you that it is a viable system for production usage.
-If you still have reservations about scalability or reliability, we would love to hear from you!
+We would love to hear from you if you still have reservations about scalability or reliability!

 ## Massive thank you to the Discord community
 We decide what we need to focus on based on user feedback.
-This post is largely driven by users sharing their concerns and experience using the database.
+This post is primarily driven by users sharing their concerns and experience using the database.
-We would like to give a massive thank you to these people for sharing their perspectives!
+We want to give a massive thank you to these people for sharing their perspectives!

 - amaster507#1406
 - nerdo#4825
 - emmagamma#5637
 - BitShift#1597

-The list is incomplete, as many others have also contributed - we are grateful to you as well even if you missed the above list!
+The list is incomplete, as many others have also contributed - we are grateful to you even if you missed the above list!

-We are aware that there are many members who only engage a little in the community as well - this is evident from the surveys we do.
+We are aware that many members only engage a little in the community as well - this is evident from our surveys.
-We would really appreciate to hear your voices!
+We would appreciate hearing your voices!

 You can join the Community Discord [here](https://discord.gg/surrealdb).